 People came for the art and food but stood for the music.
 The lineup included 17 different music artists and performers playing at either stage.

 “There’s so much art here and music.
-The bands were so good, even the small performers,” Anna Mcmiller, an attendee at the festival said.
+The bands were so good, even the small performers,” Ashley McMorris, an attendee at the festival said.
 “I am so astonished by the talent.”